- Developers

 Technology has been taking care of tasks humans don‘t want to do for millennia.
 Usually, it‘s great when we no longer have to do so remedial task ever again.
 The problem now is that the tasks being automated are to do with actual thought and cognition.
 I.e. some of the things that make us human.

 The generations growing up over the next few years and decades are going to have large sections of their lives done for them.
-Things like driving, remembering appointments and birthdays, navigating, sending emails, researching, math, writing, selecting an outfit, choosing what to buy, and even computer programming are all going to be largely done automatically.
+Things like driving, remembering appointments and birthdays, navigating, sending emails, researching, doing math, writing, selecting an outfit, choosing what to buy, and even computer programming are all going to be largely done automatically.

 So what abilities are we going to lose forever?